Radialbog9/MinecraftManhunt/docs/language.md

 unknown-subcommand: '&6[Manhunt]&r&a Unknown subcommand!'
 not-enough-args: '&6[Manhunt]&r&a Not enough arguments!'
 too-many-args: '&6[Manhunt]&r&a Too many arguments!'
-invalid-arg: '&6[Manhunt]&r&a Invalid argument!'
 invalid-integer: '&6[Manhunt]&r&a You have typed an invalid integer!'
 no-game-in-progress: '&6[Manhunt]&r&a There is no game in progress.'
 join-in-progress: '&6[Manhunt]&r&a A game is in progress so you have been put into spectator!'
-no-run-console: '&6[Manhunt]&r&a You can''t run this command as console!'
 # Main command
 no-command-specified: '&6[Manhunt]&r&a No command specified.
 Type /manhunt help for command help.'
 # Help and usage